 These types of attack are of the most dangerous ones as are relatively easy to be performed and are of the most harmful ones as well as attackers may gain access to information of critical importance from the database located in the server.

 This particular type of attack is using loopholes as a tool for achieving malicious goals.
-Thus all input field should be tested properly.
+Thus all input fields should be tested properly.

 2) Privilege Elevation: This is an attack from an existing account of your system owned by a hacker.
 Usually, such attack’s purposes are in increasing the account’s system privileges and gaining more rights and authorization.
 Meaning the hacker may gain access to the systems root code and modify it by will.